 Instagram is a good choice for promoting short self-made videos.
 It’s a platform where even low-quality user-generated content stands a chance to get views.
 However, keep in mind that, in order to be hosted on Instagram, videos have to be short, with a clear and concise message.
 For longer films, it’s better to consider YouTube or Vimeo.

-Twitch is the holy ground for gamers as they live stream their gaming experience and share it on the platform.
-The website has a clear view-dependent monetization model which helped the tool gain its reputation among renown Youtube creators.
+Twitch is the holy ground for gamers as they live to stream their gaming experience and share it on the platform.
+The website has a clear view-dependent monetization model which helped the tool gain its reputation among renowned Youtube creators.

 Up to 2016, Twitch only allowed live content broadcasting.
 Now that you can upload videos as well, the website has become a full-fledged video platform to consider.
 If you’re going to create frequent live streams or an entire live show, Twitch is the go-to website.